ishimwezachee/portfolio-bootstrap/README.md

 # portfolio-bootstrap

+> This is a portfolio project composed of welcome section
-> This the parts of protofolio which contain my project section
+> my project section and the techinical languages I use.
-> about section and contact me.
-It is a mobile responsive web but
-> not desktop responsive.
+> The project was built with Bootstrap.

 ## Built With

 - HTML
 - CSS
+- Bootstrap

 ## Getting Started
 To get a local copy, just follow the steps That I am going to mention bellow: